I learned how to stencil a tile floor the summer of 2020. You know – the summer of Covid when all of us were finding new ways to love our home.

 Looking for an item that wasn’t linked in this post?

-Be sure to check out my ‘Home Tour’ pages!
+Be sure to check out my ‘Home Tour’ pages or ‘my Curated Collections Shopping Pages’ here.

 Did you find this post useful?
-Pin it to your boards – just click the Pin button in the upper right corner!
+Pin it to your boards – just click the Pin button in the upper left corner!

 Home is where one starts from.